-Closegap is a 501(c)(3) non-profit technology company focused on making mental health resources accessible to all K-12 students.
+Closegap is a 501(c)(3) non-profit technology company on a mission to improve the emotional and mental health of K-12 students.

 Closegap is a nonprofit tech startup that’s created a free daily mental health check-in for K-12 students.
 Each day, students complete a developmentally appropriate and interactive check-in, which asks a series of questions about their emotions, energy level, physical needs and more.
 Students then have the option to request to speak with a trusted adult or choose from a library of self-guided, social-emotional learning activities on the digital platform.
 School staff receive alerts, a daily triaged list of their students, and data visualizations to spot trends over time.
 Founded on the idea that every kid needs at least one trusted adult and self-regulation skills to navigate tough circumstances, we’re working to transform the way kids are cared for and supported within schools.

 Closegap is addressing the youth mental health crisis, and schools’ inability to meet student mental and emotional health needs.
 Youth anxiety, depression and suicide have been on the rise for the past decade.
 In 2019, one in three high school students reported persistent feelings of sadness or hopelessness, an increase of 40% from 2009.
 The pandemic exacerbated the crisis.
 In 2020, there was a 30% increase in emergency room visits for mental health reasons for youth ages 12-17.
 Today, suicide is the second leading cause of death among 15-24 year olds.